Nash-Kelvinator Lansing Michigan

 Road in Detroit, MI.
 Depending on the source the company either

-the key thing is that Nash-Kelvinator was the largest produce of
+the key thing is that Nash-Kelvinator was the largest producer of

 helicopters during the war.
 Sikorsky built 151 helicopters during